 Negative automatic thoughts such as “I’m no good”, “I’m worthless”, or “I’m a loser” are quite common among kids.
 These thoughts, which are often sparked by feelings of anxiety, frustration or fear, affect how your child sees herself.

-Helping your child banish these thoughts is pivotal if you are to succeed in using self-affirmations.
+Helping your child banish these thoughts is pivotal if you are to succeed in using positive affirmations.
 This means helping your child “feel good” and “see herself as lucky”.
 There are two easy ways to achieve this.

 First, help your child adopt an attitude of gratitude.
 Practicing gratitude will change your child’s life.
 Every day, at a specific moment, ask each member of the family to say one thing for which they are grateful.
 Help your child see all the things for which she could be grateful.